open-cloud/open-cloud.github.io.old/4_notes.md

    home page (and does not reflect changes made through the Customize tab).

+11. For private networks, need to create the subnet without a gateway.

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.